v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 }
 ```

-3. Once the device is unenrolled then use Get azureADDevice or List azureADDevice resources to check if the device has been unenrolled successfully.
+3. Once the device is unenrolled then use Get azureADDevice or List azureADDevice resources to check if the device has unenrolled successfully.

 ## Why do I see 0x80180014 during Autopilot?

-This error is typically encountered during device reset and reuse flows where a HoloLens device has gone through Autopilot at least once.
-In order to resolve this issue, please [delete the device from Microsoft Intune](/mem/autopilot/troubleshoot-device-enrollment#error-code-0x80180014-when-re-enrolling-using-self-deployment-or-pre-provisioning-mode) and reset it again to complete Autopilot flow.
+This error is typically encountered during device reset and reuse flows where a HoloLens device goes through Autopilot at least once.
+In order to resolve this issue, [delete the device from Microsoft Intune](/mem/autopilot/troubleshoot-device-enrollment#error-code-0x80180014-when-re-enrolling-using-self-deployment-or-pre-provisioning-mode) and reset it again to complete Autopilot flow.

-For more info, please refer to [troubleshooting steps on the autopilot page.](hololens2-autopilot.md#issue---mdm-enrollment-fails-with-error-0x80180014-error-code-during-autopilot)
+For more info, refer to [troubleshooting steps on the autopilot page.](hololens2-autopilot.md#issue---mdm-enrollment-fails-with-error-0x80180014-error-code-during-autopilot)

 ## Microsoft Store error code 0x80131500